bitpay/insight-api/README.md

 INSIGHT_DB            # Path where to store insight's internal DB. (defaults to $HOME/.insight) INSIGHT_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
 INSIGHT_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than INSIGHT_SAFE_CONFIRMATIONS confirmations.
 This is useful for tracking double spents for old transactions.
+ENABLE_MESSAGE_BROKER # if "true" will enable message broker module

 ```